Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 # 2. Train an initial model

-Follow these steps to understand the developer workflow and create the baseline Custom Speech model.
+Follow these steps to understand the workflow and create the baseline Custom Speech model.

 This baseline Custom Speech model will be used as an accuracy benchmark to compare against future models.